robmarkcole/fire-detection-from-images/README.md

 ## Approach & Tooling
 * Frames will be fed through neural net.
 On positive detection of fire metrics are extracted.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.
 * Develop a lower accuracy but fast model targeted at RPi and mobile, and a high accuracy model targeted at GPU devices like Jetson.
 Yolo present both options, yolo4 lite for mobile and yolo5 for GPU.
 Alternatively there is mobilenet and tf-object-detection-api.
 Higher accuracy GPU model is priority.
 * Use Google Colab for training and [Roboflow](https://app.roboflow.com/) for image dataset curation as allows easy export into common formats e.g. tfrecord.
-Once we get serious can use sagemaker or google equivalent, and [weights & biases](https://www.wandb.com/)
+Once we get serious can use sagemaker or google equivalent (Deep Learning VM), and [weights & biases](https://www.wandb.com/)
 * [LabelImg for Labeling](https://blog.roboflow.com/labelimg/)

 ## Articles & repos